 (Beginning with most recent)

-Research reveals an important connection between traumatic experiences and the development of addiction disorders - this means we need to treat both.
+(CLINICIAN POST) Research reveals a strong connection between trauma & addiction - we need to treat both.

 Out of control.
 Rock-bottom.
 Skid-row.
 Oblivion - Part 4 in The Vortex Model of Addiction series.

 Numb, numbed out, checked out, disconnected.
 Shutdown - Part 3 in The Vortex Model of Addiction Series.